eclipse-archived/codewind-docs/docs/_documentations/deployingcodewindremote.md

 2. Deploys the necesary pods.
 3. Configures the pods in your namespace, creating secrets, and setting passwords.
 4. Completes the installation with self signed certificates.
 At this point you have set up Codewind, but you cannot use it yet.
-5. In your IDE, you enter CLI commands to drive the creation of the remote targets.
+5. In a terminal window, you enter CLI commands to drive the creation of the remote targets.
-6. You store your username and password for Codewind in your platform keychain.
-This requires Kubernetes privileges.
+6. This will change: Use the CLI to store your username and password for Codewind in your platform keychain.
+Later this will be from the IDE. -This requires Kubernetes privileges.
 If your sysadmin sets this up for you, they'll have to let you know the username and password combination they've configured.
 (needs CLI commands)
 7. Create the connections:
         <Screen to create the connections from Slack discussion, #devex-internal, 09/10 from Guy look for screenshot>